 During the course of 2020, Publish What You Fund will be releasing findings from its in-country research to increase understanding of the information needs and challenges of humanitarian actors on the ground, in particular local and national responders.
 Development Initiatives will be launching a new IATI Humanitarian Data Portal to replace the Grand Bargain Transparency Dashboard and inform data users of what is currently being published via IATI by Grand Bargain signatories or their affiliates.

-The progress by Grand Bargain signatories in publishing their humanitarian data to IATI is encouraging and many organisations who have improved their IATI reporting over the last year have commented positively on its potential benefits – such as improving organisational performance, efficiency, opportunities for collaboration, evidence-based decision-making, accountability and transparency.
-However, the process of publishing to IATI for the first time can appear daunting to both large and small organisations – and this may limit further progress.
+The progress by Grand Bargain signatories in publishing their humanitarian data to IATI is encouraging and many organisations who have improved their IATI reporting have commented positively on its potential benefits – such as improving organisational performance, efficiency, opportunities for collaboration, evidence-based decision-making, accountability and transparency.

-The next phase of for the Transparency works stream will be to ensure that published data is relevant and accessible to potential users and that the GB signatories, as well as the wider humanitarian community, are supported in using IATI data.
+The current challenge for the Transparency works stream is to ensure that published data is relevant and accessible to potential users.
 This will only be feasible with a greater collective understating of how data can or might support key processes within humanitarian response.